 Both Smile Direct Club and Invisalign work with qualified dentists and orthodontists to develop and supervise your treatment, so safety shouldn't be a concern.

 Is Smile Direct Club as good as Invisalign?

 Yes and no, depending on the treatment you need.
 Invisalign aligners can treat mild to complex cases of malocclusion, while Smile Direct can only treat mild to moderate, and mostly mild at that.

 Some people with mild teeth straightening needs have had successful treatment with this brand, but for more severe cases, you'll have to choose an in-office brand like Invisalign, or even traditional braces.

 Does Invisalign own Smile Direct Club?

-Align Technology is the company that makes Invisalign's aligners, and they did own part of Smile Direct Club at one point.
-Smile Direct and Align have since parted ways.
-Smile Direct is now owned by Camelot Venture Group.
+Align Technology is the company that makes Invisalign's aligners, and at one point part-owned Smile Direct Club.
+They have since parted ways and Smile Direct is now owned by Camelot Venture Group.

 NCBI.
 Efficient Design of a Clear Aligner Attachment to Induce Bodily Tooth Movement in Orthodontic Treatment Using Finite Element Analysis.
 Consulted 23rd February 2022.